Cisco Secure Endpoint Out-of-the-Box Response Integration

 To learn more about Out-of-the-box Integrations and their benefits, please refer to this article.
 Requirements Sophos Central Sophos Central Account Access.
 API Token.
 You can obtain it in the API Token Management console.
 Lumu License An active Lumu ...

-• Harmony Endpoint Out-of-the-Box Response Integration
+• Cylance Endpoint Security Out-of-the-Box Response Integration

 • Cisco Meraki Out-of-the-Box Response Integration